r-three/common-pile/CONTRIBUTING.md

 2. Run `pip install -r requirements.txt`

-> This will install common dependencies as well as utilities from this repo that are useful for data collection and storage.

 3. Create a subdirectory for your data source (e.g., the `licensed-pile/gutenberg` directory for the Project Gutenberg data source).

 4. Identify the best way to collect the raw data